vokseverk/Vokseverk.MediaHelper/README.md

 </figure>
 ```

-Of course, I could also pass in some parameters to customize the output but the main thing to note is that in my view file, I just put the equivalent of "Render the media here".
+Of course, I could also pass in some parameters to customize the output but the main thing to note is that in my view file, I only had to put the equivalent of "Render the media here".

 This was powered by an included XSLT file that had a bunch of templates for handling various scenarios; e.g. it didn't matter whether the `poster` property was an upload field or a DAMP picker - or the new Image Cropper in Umbraco 7.
 I could handle it so my view was just a single instruction for rendering the media.